First-Party vs Third-Party Data: What B2B Teams Need to Know

 • What content resonates with each stakeholder (first-party)

-Pipeline Prioritization
+Pipeline prioritization

 Not all opportunities deserve equal attention.
 First-party engagement data (email opens, site visits, demo requests) indicates active interest.
 Third-party intent data reveals which accounts are researching solutions like yours across the web.